2019–20 Atlanta Hawks season

 The 2019–20 Atlanta Hawks season was the 71st season of the franchise in the National Basketball Association (NBA) and the 52nd in Atlanta.

 This was the first time since the 2013–14 season that did not include Kent Bazemore on the roster, as he was traded to the Portland Trail Blazers for Evan Turner.
-This also marks the 22nd and final season that Vince Carter plays in the NBA, becoming the longest-tenured player in NBA history, as well as the first to play in 4 different decades.
+This also marks Vince Carter's 22nd and final season in the NBA, becoming the longest-tenured player in NBA history at the time, as well as the first to play in 4 different decades.
 Carter was also the last remaining active player who was drafted and had played in the 1990s.

 The season was suspended by the league officials following the games of March 11 after it was first reported that Rudy Gobert tested positive for COVID-19.
 Vince Carter would play in what became his final game of his career later that night, hitting a three-pointer in an overtime loss to the New York Knicks at home.
 On June 4, 2020, it was announced by the NBA Board of Governors approved a plan that would restart the season with 22 teams returning to play in the NBA Bubble on July 31, 2020, which was approved by the National Basketball Players Association the next day.
 The Hawks, with the league's fourth-worst record at the time of the season's suspension, were not among them, effectively ending the team's season.